trisfaizal/Marketing-Site/_customers/brandon_setter.md

 challenge: |
   Brandon Setter is a freelance web designer who creates elegant, hand-crafted websites for his clients.

   He was using Wordpress to build client sites.
-Wordpress could do everything Brandon needed but he found there was so much overhead in setting it up and maintaining servers.
+Wordpress could do everything Brandon needed, but he found there was so much overhead in setting it up and maintaining servers.
 It took him away from what he loved doing.

   Brandon wanted a platform his clients loved and would reduce the amount of coding he was doing.
 solution: |
   Brandon found CloudCannon and thought "Oh my goodness, this is the solution I’ve been dreaming about".
-He now spends less time coding, gets sites live faster and no longer has no manager servers.
+He now spends less time coding, gets sites live faster and no longer has to manage servers.

   His workflow is more streamlined too.
 He develops sites on his local computer and syncs to CloudCannon using Dropbox.
 If a client site needs tweaking urgently, he can login to CloudCannon on any computer, anywhere in the world and quickly make updates using the online code editor.

   Brandon's clients gave CloudCannon the thumbs up.
-Not only did they find updating in CloudCannon easier but they have access to update sections of the site they couldn't before.
+They found updating in CloudCannon easier and could update sections of the site they couldn't before.
 testimonial:
   text: "I actually enjoy my experience as a designer when I’m using CloudCannon.
 It’s simple, beautiful and makes me more efficient.
 Most of all, I’m pumped because my clients love using it."
   image_path: /img/customers/brandon/brandon.jpg